Securing Water and Wastewater Utilities

 Demonstrating how to mitigate and manage cybersecurity risks for the Water and Wastewater Systems Sector

 The Water and Wastewater Systems sector is undergoing a digital transformation, increasing its dependence on connectivity to systems that, for instance, monitor pumping stations, evaluate water quality, or analyze data to support more efficient operations and improve service.
 This increased reliance on an internet-connected ecosystem, however, increases the opportunity for malicious actors to introduce vulnerabilities into a water or wastewater utility’s systems and networks.
+It is important that the water utilities are equipped with resources to help them address and mitigate their cybersecurity risks.

 Water is vital for sustaining life on Earth, and in today’s internet-connected society cybersecurity is vital to maintaining the quality and accessibility of our water resources.